Germany to compensate Holocaust survivors from Algeria

 Daniel Gal, who lived during the war with his family in Oran, a coastal city in northwest Algeria, told CNN he remembers being "kicked out" of his school and sent to learn with other Jewish children.

 "The Jews of the town decided that they would have a small school just for us," he recalled.
-"The teachers, who were also Jewish had been expelled from their schools.
+"The teachers, who were also Jewish, had been expelled from their schools.
 They had to come and teach us."

-Gal left Algeria after graduating high school in 1950, eventually settling in Jerusalem, where he married and had three children.
+Gal left Algeria after graduating from high school in 1950, eventually settling in Jerusalem, where he married and had three children.

 He says the agreement brokered by the Claims Conference means "justice has been done."